ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

 The `QCOW2` disk image file can be converted to different formats.
 Using this method we will create a `VHDX` usable on Microsoft Hyper-V and manually create a new VM.

-1. Download `ipfabric-*.qcow2` from official source.
+1. Download `ipfabric-*.qcow2` from the official source.
 2. Convert `QCOW2` image to `VHDX` (Be sure to change the filenames in the command examples below.)
    * Windows instructions:
      1. Download [qemu-img-windows](https://cloudbase.it/qemu-img-windows/)